 The variant's Confidence metric, which takes into account QC, calling, and alignment metrics, as well as allele balance.

-The relation between phenotypic and genotypic information, considering the HPO terms introduced by the user in the Case Details section.
+Genotype-phenotype correlation, considering the HPO terms introduced by the user in the Case Details section.

 The inheritance mode of the diseases associated with the gene.

-Franklin's automatic ACMG classification (color-coded band)
+Franklin's automatic ACMG classification (color-coded circle)

 Aggregated frequency from gnomAD